Mesothelioma Talcum Baby Powder Lawsuits

 - A jury in a California court awarded Willie McNeal Jr. $4.8 million for mesothelioma.
 He used Old Spice powder for 22 years.
 The retired school bus driver, grandfather, and veteran received a diagnosis of pleural mesothelioma in 2017 and won the jury award in 2021.[5]

-- Robert Lord, a former tile worker sought $11.5 million from Vanderbilt Minerals after working with and around its talc products.
+- Robert Lord, a former tile worker, sought $11.5 million from Vanderbilt Minerals after working with and around its talc products.
 He alleged that he developed mesothelioma from inhaling asbestos in the industrial talc.
 Vanderbilt disagreed but eventually settled the industrial talc lawsuit for an undisclosed amount.[6]

 - In 2021, a California jury awarded 35-year-old Christina Prudencio $26.4 million for mesothelioma.
-She used Johnson & Johnson baby powders until the age of 16 and then continued to be exposed through her younger siblings.[8]
+She used Johnson & Johnson baby powders until age 16 and then continued to be exposed through her younger siblings.[8]

 Ovarian Cancer Johnson & Johnson Lawsuits